runtipi/runtipi-appstore/apps/mixpost/metadata/description.md

 ## Inital Setup

 An admin user will be created automatically.
-SSH into your Tipi server and check mixpost container logs to find out the password.
+SSH into your Tipi server and run `docker logs mixpost 2>&1 | grep "Your password" ` to find out the password.

 You can log in to Mixpost at /mixpost using the admin user account created.

+## Inital User

+Username: admin@admin.com
+Password: SSH into your Tipi server and run `docker logs mixpost 2>&1 | grep "Your password" `

 ## Introduction